 Stay in touch

-- Share news about advocacy and awareness-raising activities going on in your country using the #Lib4Dev hashtag
+- Share news about advocacy and awareness-raising activities going on in your country using the #Lib4Dev and #DA2I hashtags.

 - Follow @IFLA_Lib4Dev and @IFLA on Twitter, to be up to date with the advocacy work done by IFLA and the IAP Participants.